truevault-safe/hipaa-compliance-developers-guide/08 Developer Considerations.md

 + Your app to get doctor's advice based on anonymous symptoms could easily have PHI as soon as the patient shares an email address, lab report, or last doctor visit.
 + Your diabetes management app which tracks your blood sugar and prescription information has a note added by the user of their doctor's dosing instructions and pharmacy Rx number.
-+ Your user adds their doctor's office contact information to personal health app to make it easier for them to keep track of their health care providers.

 You get the idea.
 Regardless of how you intend for the user to use your application, there is a pretty decent chance that if the application is related to personal health in any way, PHI will ultimately end up in the system.